-Between 2011 and 2019, the Township had been working to address the issue by transferring most if not all of its operating funds' surplus into the OPEB trust on an annual basis.
+Between 2011 and 2019, the Township had been working to address the OPEB funding issue by transferring most if not all of its operating funds' surplus into the OPEB trust on an annual basis.
 Since 2020, The Township has been budgeting specifically for OPEB contributions.
 This fiscal year the Township contributed \$1,250,000 to the OPEB trust and has committed to continuing contributing funds towards the OPEB liability on an annual basis going forward.
-This fiscal year the net OPEB liability increased to \$81,111,803 compared to last year being \$79,201,695.
-The Township's net OPEB liability had decreased by 51.3% or \$83,489,934 from 2019 to 2021 to a total funding level of 21.8%.
-This has been made possible due to the actions by the Township administration, cost cutting measures by the departments, healthcare changes negotiated with the union groups, and outstanding market performance.
+This fiscal year the net OPEB liability decreased to \$78,859,753 compared to last year being \$81,111,803.
+The total net decrease over the last four years is \$83,147,992 and is currently at a total funding level of 22.6%.
+This has been made possible due to the actions by the Township administration, cost containment measures by the departments, healthcare changes negotiated with the union groups, and outstanding investment market performance.
 See illustration in the Financial Highlights section on the first page of this MD&A.

 Prior to 2019, there were four represented unions; police command, police patrol, fire and water maintenance.
 There were also two unrepresented bargaining units in the department of public works.
 During 2019, the employees across all Township departments filed petitions to unionize.
 As of 2020, the Township workforce became 99.9% unionized.
 The dispatch supervisor and police captains joined the police command union.
 The dispatchers joined the police patrol union.
 The two public works bargaining units formed two new union groups.
 Department heads and their deputies formed a new union group, and the remainder of employees formed a new union group.
-The Township has signed contracts with every group, with the fire contract expiring March 31, 2025, and all other contracts expiring March 31, 2026.
-There were significant changes that were agreed to by both parties.
-Employees are paying more for their health insurance and are responsible for increased out-of-pocket maximums that increase over the term of the contracts.
-The healthcare plan has also changed from an HRA to an HSA.
-The vesting schedules of the 401(a) and RHS plan have been lengthened to encourage employee retention.
-Finally, both the employer and employee contributions to the RHS plan were increased.